 Creating a savings account for the future takes time.
 Still, it's a crucial step in offering financial stability and reducing the stress that can come from dealing with unexpected expenses.
-As you make a budget, including a line item for savings.
-Start small — even five dollars a month over 12 months adds up.
+As you make a budget, include a line item for savings.
+Start small — even $5 a month over 12 months adds up.
 Don’t put too much pressure on yourself to save every spare dollar every single month.
 There are surprise expenses that come up for all of us, but if you include a goal every month, you’ll eventually see progress.

 Avoid Financial Relapse Triggers

 Managing your money can be a trigger for relapse.
 Not only can the stress of budgeting initiate negative thoughts and feelings, but money itself can be a trigger.
 In many cases, using cash reminds people of their struggles with addiction.
 Recognizing if this is the case for you will help you set yourself up for success with responsible money management.

 If cash is a trigger, there are ways to avoid using it.
 First, set up your paycheck to be directly deposited into a checking account to prevent spending it the moment you get it.
 Rely on bank or credit cards, specifically without ATM access.